Prerequisites: Dogs 6+ month old

 Note: This class is outdoors on the agility field.
 In the event of inclement weather, class sessions will be rescheduled.

-Prerequisites: Dogs 12+ month old, Successful completion of AGC300 Agility 3 Intermediate: Part A
+Prerequisites: Dogs 8+ month old, Successful completion of AGC100 Agility 1 Foundations: Part A

 For those moving up from Agility Foundations B

-Prerequisites: RCC100 Reactivity Beginner, By instructor invitation only, 1+ year old dogs
+Prerequisites: By instructor invitation only, 1+ year old dogs

 BY INSTRUCTOR INVITATION ONLY.
 This class requires a registration code to register.
-Student-dog teams must be referred by their RCC100 Beginner Reactivity Instructor.
+Student-dog teams must be referred by a current OCC Instructor.
 Please contact your instructor or training@occdogtraining.org for more information and an evaluation form.
+An Evaluation form will be provided and must be filled out prior to acceptance into the class.

-Prerequisites: RCC200 Reactivity Intermediate, By instructor invitation only, 1+ year old dogs
+Prerequisites: By instructor invitation only, 1+ year old dogs, RCC100 Reactivity Beginner

 Prerequisites: 4+ month old dogs under 15 lbs